orgmanager/orgmanager/readme.md

 hotel add 'php artisan serve --port $PORT'
 ```

-Now, if you configured the .dev domains, you can now access `orgmanager.dev`.
+Now, if you configured custom domains, you can now access `orgmanager.{yourtld}`.
 If you didn't, access `localhost:2000` and click OrgManager.
 Yeah, it should be showing that huge error, don't worry :smile:

 3. Setup .env